mlochbaum/BQN/spec/evaluate.md

 Here we assume that the referent of each identifier, or equivalently the connections between identifiers, have been identified according to the [scoping rules](scope.md).

+Errors described in this page are "evaluation errors" and can be caught by the Catch (`⎊`) modifier.
+If an error is caught, evaluation halts without attempting to complete any in-progress node, and is restarted as part of the execution of Catch.

 ### Programs and blocks

 The result of parsing a valid BQN program is a `PROGRAM`, and the program is run by evaluating this term.